Barnwell: The NFL's 50 most intriguing people, and why each matters

 Nothing has hurt the Chargers more over the past three seasons than injuries.
 They've overcome terrible kickers and awful special teams.
 They made it over .500 last season despite playing their home games in a soccer stadium mostly filled with opposing fans.
 They made it to nine wins because they got full seasons out of Keenan Allen and Joey Bosa and a 15-game campaign from Russell Okung.
 Philip Rivers wasn't throwing to undrafted free agents and being protected by ailing tackles in December, which must have been a pleasant surprise.

-The Chargers improved from 31st in Adjusted Games Lost in 2016 to 16th last season, a move that coincided with the ascension of Mitchell into the role as head trainer.
+The Chargers improved from 31st in adjusted games lost in 2016 to 16th last season, a move that coincided with the ascension of Mitchell into the role as head trainer.
 Correlation isn't always causation, and the Chargers are already down several would-be contributors with Hunter Henry, Jason Verrett and Jaylen Watkins all out for the year, but Mitchell is on this list as a reminder of what the Chargers need to do to thrive in 2018.
-Few teams in football can compete with their core of stars on both sides of the football.
+Few teams in football can compete with their core of stars on both sides of the ball.
 A few extra starts from Denzel Perryman or Forrest Lamp might be enough to push Los Angeles over the line in a crowded AFC West.

 48. Tyron Smith, OT, Cowboys

 Is Smith the last star Cowboys lineman left standing?
 With Travis Frederick sidelined by Guillain-Barré syndrome and Zack Martin missing most of the preseason with a knee injury, Smith's return from back and knee issues is absolutely critical for a Cowboys line in major transition.
-Even if Martin comes back for Week 1, the Cowboys will have new starters at left guard and center for a season which starts with matchups against Kawann Short and Damon Harrison.
+Even if Martin comes back for Week 1, the Cowboys will have new starters at left guard and center for a season that starts with matchups against Kawann Short and Damon Harrison.
 We saw what happened when the Cowboys were forced to replace Smith in the lineup last season; contract-year defensive ends are salivating at the idea of an Adrian Clayborn special.

 49. Samson Ebukam, OLB, Rams

 You know what the Rams did this offseason.
-Ndamukong Suh, Marcus Peters, and Aqib Talib are all here.
-Trumaine Johnson, Alec Ogletree, and Robert Quinn are in other places.
+Ndamukong Suh, Marcus Peters and Aqib Talib are all here.
+Trumaine Johnson, Alec Ogletree and Robert Quinn are in other places.
 It seemed likely that the Rams were going to use their title-adjacent status to lure a veteran or two in to rush the quarterback from the outside, but it never really happened.
 The Rams find themselves entering the season with the reigning Defensive Player of the Year and a five-time Pro Bowler rushing from the inside ... and the duo of Ebukam and Matt Longacre on the outside.

 Wade Phillips has made stars out of unheralded players in the past, but those breakouts haven't really come at edge rusher.
 In fact, Phillips has had at least one superstar and/or a first-round pick on the edge for most of his recent career.
 Quinn was around last season.
 In Houston, Phillips had J.J.
 Watt drifting outside to end across from second-round pick Connor Barwin and subsequently first-rounder Whitney Mercilus.
-Phillips's Dallas tenure coincided with DeMarcus Ware's peak alongside Greg Ellis and first-round pick Anthony Spencer.
+Phillips' Dallas tenure coincided with DeMarcus Ware's peak alongside Greg Ellis and first-round pick Anthony Spencer.
 Shawne Merriman was a freak for Phillips in San Diego, although Phillips did help mold fourth-round pick Shaun Phillips into a very useful second option.
 The legendary defensive coordinator inherited first-round pick Patrick Kerney in Atlanta and took over a defense with Bruce Smith, Phil Hansen and Bryce Paup in Buffalo.
 You get the idea.

-There's no doubt Phillips is likely to get the most out of his inexperienced charges, but this is a wildly aggressive move from a team that has dealt away draft picks and handed out big contracts to players at positions on both sides of the football.
+There's no doubt Phillips is likely to get the most out of his inexperienced charges, but this is a wildly aggressive move from a team that has dealt away draft picks and handed out big contracts to players at positions on both sides of the ball.
 Teams that operate under this model often have to punt a position or two.
 The Eagles are currently trying to save money at running back and cornerback.
 The Peyton Manning-era Colts skimped on linebackers.
 In a league that values edge rushers as the most valuable non-quarterback entities available on the market, the Rams are placing a huge bet in their defensive coordinator and a 2017 fourth-round pick with two sacks to his name.

 Group VII: The Ghost